galfonso99/Int-to-Int-HashMap/README.md

 A Simple Hashmap in C specifically for int to int mapping.
-It uses an array list under the hood (as opposed to linked-list)
+It uses an array list under the hood (as opposed to linked-list).

+For a generic hashmap consider using the hashmap implementation by https://github.com/nothings found at https://github.com/nothings/stb/blob/master/stb_ds.h

 ## Example Usage
 ```